MixoMate-OpenSource/djReact/README.md

 ### 1. pip install
 #### Note: Don't forget to activate your virtual environment(if you are using any)
-install all the deoendencies for django project
+install all the dependencies for django project
 ```
 pip install -r requirements.txt
 ```